Designing Universal Causal Deep Learning Models: The Case of Infinite-Dimensional Dynamical Systems from Stochastic

-We now present this idealized CNO construction algorithm, Algorithm~\ref{alg:train_CNO}.
+The construction of a \textit{finitely-parameterized} causal neural network approximator for these types of dynamical systems is our main result, and the main focus of this section.
 Our main result (Theorem~\ref{thm:theorem_universality_causal}) effectively certifies its ability to construct a CNO approximating any noiseless target function in this idealized approximation-theoretic framework.
 By a $\delta$-packing of a set, we mean the maximum number of points which can be placed in that set which are each at a distance of $\delta>0$ apart\footnote{See Appendix~\ref{subsec:covering_and_packing} for details.}.

-\begin{remark}[{Algorithm~\ref{alg:train_CNO}} Is Federated] Algorithm~\ref{alg:train_CNO} is a federated training algorithm\footnote{See for example \cite{LiIEEESPMag} for further details on federated learning algorithms.}.
-In it, every neural filter acts as a nodes, which is trained independently from one another.
-Once optimized, these nodes send their parameters to the hypernetwork, which acts as a server synchronizing each of nodes into a central DL model. \end{remark}